Adil Najam: Scholarly work

+Najam served as a lead author for the third and fourth assessment reports of the Intergovernmental Panel on Climate Change (IPCC).
+The IPCC was awarded the 2007 Nobel Peace Prize for its contributions to advancing the understanding of global climate change.

 His books include How Immigrants Impact their Homelands (co-editor, 2013), "The Future of South-South Economic Relations" (co-editor, 2012), "Envisioning a Sustainable Development Agenda for Trade and Environment" (co-editor, 2007), "Portrait of a Giving Community" (2007), "Environment, Development and Human Security" (editor, 2003), and "Civic Entrepreneurship" (co-author, 2002).